jobrouter/php-rest-client/docs/usage.rst

 .. important::

-   Prior to JobRouter 5.0.8 you have to send all columns of a table for which the user has access rights.
+   Prior to JobRouter® 5.0.8 you have to send all columns of a table for which the user has access rights.
 Otherwise you will receive an error with status code 422 (Unprocessable entity).